sumendar/sumendar.github.io/content/home/about.md

 # About me

 I am an experienced data analyst in the quantitative field by extracting, organizing, aggregating, transforming, analyzing, and visualizing the data.
-I can able to build, train, and evaluate predictive models using statistical techniques with Python, R, Excel, OpenRefine, Trifacta, Talend, and SQL, including business intelligence tools such as Tableau, Power BI in association with basic familiarity on cloud and big data analytical tools.
+I can able to build, train, evaluate predictive models using statistical techniques with Python, R, Excel, OpenRefine, Trifacta, Talend, and SQL, including business intelligence tools such as Tableau, Power BI in association with basic familiarity on cloud and big data analytical tools.

 I am currently pursuing post-graduation in data science, I had bachelor’s and master’s degrees in STEM disciplines specializations within mathematics, statistics, and computer science.